Daycares in Austin That Value Naps | Infant and Child Care

 • Toddlers: Transition to one nap typically occurs at 15 months, depending on the child’s developmental readiness.
 Naps are from 12:30-2:30 PM on cots.
 If a toddler wakes up early, caregivers will pat or rub as requested to encourage additional sleep.

 • Notes: Staff is highly accommodating and prioritizes individualized schedules to align with each child’s needs.
+I can tell it's a loving environment!

 🐘 Sweet Briar